Handshake Student & Alumni FAQ

 Question: How can I search for jobs within one city only, without pulling in hits that are in the surrounding areas?

-• Type in the city within the ‘Keyword’ search rather than the ‘Location‘ search.
+• Type in the city within the ‘Keyword’ search rather than the ‘Location’ search.
 This will ensure you are presented with a list of opportunities located in the exact city you’re looking to pinpoint.
-However, if you do use the ‘Location’ search, you can edit the default radius of 50 miles to a much smaller area.
+If you use the ‘Location’ filter note that it default to a 50-mile radius.
+Use the slider to move the dot across the line to change the radius, left to decrease, and right to increase the mileage.

 Question: Are there any fraudulent or scam postings in Handshake?

-• Using Handshake, the Career & Internship Center strives to maintain a job and internship board full of compelling and legitimate opportunities.
+• The Career & Internship Center strives to maintain a job and internship board full of compelling and legitimate opportunities in Handshake.
 Handshake’s Trust and Safety team uses a multi-step process to screen employers for legitimacy and investigates any reports of potential fraud.

 • Ultimately, however, a student’s safety during their job search process is their own responsibility.
 The University of Washington and the Career & Internship Center are not liable for any losses incurred by students, financial or otherwise.